Leaflet/Leaflet/examples/layers-control.md

 ### Layer Groups

-Lets suppose you have a bunch of layers you want to combine into a group to handle them as one in your code:
+Let's suppose you have a bunch of layers you want to combine into a group to handle them as one in your code:

 	var littleton = L.marker([39.61, -105.02]).bindPopup('This is Littleton, CO.'),
 		denver    = L.marker([39.74, -104.99]).bindPopup('This is Denver, CO.'),